UtrechtUniversity/yoda-clienttools/README.md

         'groupname'       = name of the group (without the "research-" prefix)

         For Yoda versions 1.9 and higher, these labels can optionally be included:
         'expiration_date' = expiration date for the group.
+Can only be set when the group is first created.
         'schema_id'       = schema id for the group.
 Can only be set when the group is first created.

         The remainder of the columns should be labels that indicate the role of each group member: